-Whether you fancy a day out wine tasting or a scenic road trip along the coast, we’ve pulled together some genius ideas to fill your long weekend with endless fun.
-Here’s how to make the most of your extra day of freedom this Australia Day.
+Whether you fancy a day out wine tasting or a scenic road trip along the coast, we’ve pulled together a genius list of fun things to do, to fill your long weekend with endless fun.
+Here's how to make the most of your extra day of freedom this Australia Day.

 1. Book a stay at a beach house

 Plain and simple — booking a beach house with a partner, a group, or, with family is always a good idea.
 Luckily here in Australia we’re surrounded by beautiful oceans and an abundance of charming coastal homes.
 Take the Sea Ranch for example – a holiday home along Victoria’ Wye River, boasting 180-degree beach views that stretch from Wye Point to Kennett River and beyond.

 Or there's Salt at Shoal Bay, a chic beachside retreat on the Central Coast, and Fishcakes, one of just a handful of homes overlooking the white sand cove of Seal Rocks, a small coastal town of NSW.
 This quintessentially Australian beach house is the stuff that summer dreams are made of.